bhuisgen/blog-server/README.md

 ## Getting blog-server

 	$ git clone https://github.com/bhuisgen/blog-server.git

 	$ cd blog-server

 ## Building

-Redis is needed to cache server data:
+Redis is needed to cache local server data:

 	# apt-get install redis-server

-By default, Redis is used to store your blog content but you can use a different backend.
+It is also used to store blog content but you can use a different storage like SQLite and PostgreSQL.

-To use PostgreSQL database:

-	# apt-get install postgresql-server-<VERSION> postgresql-server-dev-<VERSION>

 Install the dependencies:

 	$ bower install
 	$ npm install

+For storing content in alternative storage:

+* for SQLite storage:

+	$ npm install jugglingdb-sqlite3

-To use PostgreSQL install this backend storage:
+* for PostgreSQL storage:

-	$ npm install jugglingdb-postgres --save
+	$ npm install jugglingdb-postgres

 You can now build your instance: